NFT basics

 NFT stands for non-fungible token, which doesn't explain very much.
 This page defines what an NFT actually is in the abstract, while also looking at a few specific examples of NFT applications and use cases.

 First, let's break down the name.
 Before we get into "non-fungible," what do we mean by "token"?
 For our purposes, a token is a kind of record in an information system called a blockchain.
-We won't get into all the details of how blockchains work here; check out Blockchains and NFTs for that.
+We won't get into all the details of how blockchains work here.
 To understand what an NFT is, we just need a bit of background knowledge.

 # A bit of history